Veterans Memorial Parkway: History

 and raising flagpoles in tribute to Canadian veterans.

-As part of an effort to create new industrial parks, London city council approved a proposal to extend the parkway 800 m south to Wilton Grove Road on April 5, 2011.
+As part of an effort to create new industrial parks, London city council approved a proposal to extend the parkway 870 yd south to Wilton Grove Road on April 5, 2011.

 The proposed extension included the reconstruction of the existing trumpet interchange with Highway 401 into a partial cloverleaf.

 Construction began on the extension in September 2016.
 The C$23.5 million project was completed on November 10, 2017.

 A northern extension, north and west from Huron Street to Clarke Road, was proposed in 2007.

 On March 11, 2020, construction began on the C$12 million extension, including a realignment of the entrance to the Fanshawe conservation area as well as Clarke Road.

 It opened to traffic in late 2020.

 Future

 Widening the road between Oxford Street and Huron Street / Robin's Hill Road is in the City of London short term transportation objectives.

 The City of London conducted a long-term transportation corridor protection study in 2001 and noted that the Veterans Memorial Parkway (then Airport Road) would serve as the city's eastern expressway when the city reaches its projected full build-out potential.

 In 2007, the City of London conducted an environmental assessment on potential interchange locations to be built along Veterans Memorial Parkway.

 Long-term plans have called for Veterans Memorial Parkway to be included as the eastern leg of a future London Ring Road.
 These proposals have been discussed since the 1960s but have yet to gain traction due to the requirement of land outside the cities boundaries.

 The eastern corridor for a ring road would use Veterans Memorial Parkway in the east, then continue north along Clarke Road.
 A western link would start at Highway 402 and head north between Westdel Bourne Road and Woodhull Road.

 The northern corridor is a major stumbling block since the lands needed within the city limits have been developed.
 The only available route possible would be outside of the city in Middlesex Centre.
 Although talks continue between both municipalities, only the province can approve the plan.